tomeshnet/tomesh.net/_posts/2018-05-17-planning-session.md

 endTime: '21:30'
 ---

-Join us at our sixth planning session, where we regroup and plan for the summer!
-During this session we set priorities and projects, and form **working groups** for the next six months and identify those interested in leading projects.
-You can see our [current working groups and governance processes](https://github.com/tomeshnet/documents/blob/master/governance/coordination-structure.md) to get a sense of existing interests!
+Our sixth planning session, where we will regroup and plan for this summer and beyond!
+During this session we will be discussing general priorities for the next six months as well as locking down long term goals and developing a Toronto Mesh hardware/software design specification to work towards.

-We will break off to discuss ongoing deployment efforts afterwards.
+We will discuss ongoing efforts and current projects afterwards.

 We will meet at {{page.startTime | date:"%-I:%M %P "}} in [{{ page.location }}]({{ page.locationLink }}).

 This event has a [code of conduct](/code-of-conduct/).

-All are welcome to join, just send an email to [{{ site.email }}](mailto:{{ site.email }}) so we know you are coming!
+New to Toronto Mesh?
+[Join us at one of our install nights!](/events/)